 Inexperience, coupled with risk-taking behavior, means a heightened crash risk for teens.
 While driver education and graduated driving licensing systems are effective, teens need additional training and guidance to change risky behaviors and improve decision-making skills.

 Alive at 25® is a highly interactive program that teaches young adults how to make safe, respectful and legal driving decisions.
 Designed for drivers under age 25, the program complements national driver education programs, which focus on laws and vehicle handling.
 It teaches young drivers how to take control of situations by taking personal responsibility for their own actions, attitudes and driving behaviors.

 The four-hour classroom course is available in English and Spanish.
 Learn more about Alive at 25.

-The web-based Instructor Certification Course explains principles of the NSC Defensive Driving Courses and DDC safe driving techniques.
+The web-based Instructor Authorization Course explains principles of the NSC Defensive Driving Courses and DDC safe driving techniques.
 It offers proven facilitation methods and the instructional standards and training skills to deliver a successful driver improvement program.
-The candidate instructor will learn the Alive at 25 course curriculum in detail during the eLearning Instructor Certification program.
+The candidate instructor will learn the Alive at 25 course curriculum in detail during the eLearning Instructor Authorization program.

 Program State Coordinator (Retired)

 Kentucky State Police